x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/deployment-ref/preferred-architecture-2019.md

 Each Exchange namespace is load balanced across both datacenters in a layer 7 configuration that does not leverage session affinity, resulting in fifty percent of traffic being proxied between datacenters.
 Traffic is equally distributed across the datacenters in the site resilient pair, via round robin DNS, geo-DNS, or other similar solutions.
 From our perspective, the simpler solution is the least complex and easier to manage, so our recommendation is to leverage round robin DNS.

+One caution we have for customers is to ensure you assign a low TTL (time to live) value for any DNS record associated with your Exchange architecture.
+In the event if a full datacenter outage when using round robin DNS you must maintain the ability to quickly update your DNS records to remove the IP addresses from the offline datacenter so they are not returned for DNS queries.
+For example, if your DNS records have a longer TTL value of 24 hours it may take up to a day for downstream DNS caches to properly update.
+If you do not perform this step you may find some clients are unable to properly transition to the still available IP addresses in your remaining datacenter.
+Do not forget to add the IP addresses back to your DNS records when your previously offline datacenter is recovered and ready to host services once again.

-For the Office Online Server farm where datacenter affinity is required, a namespace is deployed per datacenter, with the load balancer utilizing layer 7, and maintaining session affinity using cookie-based persistence.
+Datacenter affinity is required for the Office Online Server farms, thus a namespace is deployed per datacenter with the load balancer utilizing layer 7, and maintaining session affinity via cookie-based persistence.

 ![Example Exchange 2019 Org Architecture Layout](https://github.com/MicrosoftDocs/OfficeDocs-Exchange-pr/blob/PrefArc/Exchange/ExchangeServer/media/PrefArc-2019-Layout.png)